Voice AI Receptionists & AI SEO Automation Agency Toronto 24/7 Conversions by Peak Demand

 • No real actions: talks well, but can’t reliably book, route, open tickets, or update the CRM.

-• Weak edge-case handling: interruptions, accents, noisy environments → brittle conversations.
+• Weak edge-case handling: interruptions, accents, noisy environments, and unusual caller requests break the flow.

-• Bad handoffs: transfers without context frustrate staff and callers.
+• Bad handoffs: transfers without context frustrate both callers and staff.

-• Messy data: missing fields + poor validation → unusable notes and broken follow-up.
+• Messy data: missing fields and poor validation create unusable notes and broken follow-up.

-• Shallow integrations: “connected” but doesn’t enforce rules or complete workflows.
+• Shallow integrations: “connected” but unable to enforce rules or complete workflows.

 • No safeguards: lacks confidence thresholds, confirmations, and policy-based routing.

-• No monitoring: failures repeat because outcomes aren’t tracked.
+• No monitoring: failures repeat because outcomes are not tracked.

 These are implementation gaps — not “AI capability” limits.